Doris Ford is my name, Check out About Me Page for more biography.

 For Improving Photography skills:

 Within the Frame The Journey of Photographic Vision by David duChemin is an excellent book.
 Hot Shoe Diaries by Joe McNally and The Nikon Creative Lighting System by Mike Hagen are a must for improving the use of flashes.
-I have taken classes from Galen Rowell, Glen Randell and Andy Biggs all have given me new incites and ideas to use to improve my photography.
+I have taken Master classes from Galen Rowell, Glen Randell and Andy Biggs, and have attended Photoshop World for three years, all have given me new incites and ideas to use to improve my photography.

-With Photoshop CC 2015 new there are new Photoshop techniques to incorporate in my workflow.
-CS4 added the choice of working with HDR using Photoshop, Photomatrix and NIK, with NIK being my favorite.
-I currently have HDR photos for sale, as well as displayed on 500px and Google +.
+With Photoshop CC 2021 new there are new Photoshop techniques to incorporate in my workflow.
+Favorite PS/LR plugins include Luminar, NIK and Topaz.
+I currently have photos for sale, as well as displayed on 500px and Google +.

 To be Continued;